IbrahAbd/Discord-Bot-Using-Riot-Games-LOL-API/README.md

 9. If a multikill was achieved such as a Penta/Quadra/Triple Kill.
 10. A random splash art is used as backround for the champion played within the game.

-The below image is an example from one of my recent games:
+The below generated image is the example of the above:

 <img src="https://github.com/IbrahAbd/Discord-Bot-Using-Riot-Games-LOL-API/blob/main/Ibrahim.jpg" width="500" height="300">